 *See endnote 1.

 This was made all the worse after Stalin suddenly ordered a dramatic curtailment of rations for the Poles, news of which reached Anders on 8 March 1942.
 After much debate, Anders argued it was imperative to evacuate a large percentage of his forces into Persia and the Polish government-in-exile concurred, with Stalin acquiescing to the Soviet transport of Polish personnel into British-controlled Persia in late March and early April.
-Not long afterwards, Anders pressed for the rest of his forces to be allowed to follow; he was keen free himself of further Soviet control and argued it was better to have all available Poles fighting alongside the Western Allies, whose cause Poland – barring the tiny communist Polish Workers’ Party – had identified with since 1939.
-Thus it was agreed between all parties that Anders’ remaining units would cross into Persia that August and that all Polish units in the Middle East would come under British auspices.+ In total, Anders managed to get roughly 113,000 Polish men, women and children out of Soviet clutches.
+Not too long afterwards, Anders pressed for the rest of his forces to be allowed to follow; he was keen free himself of further Soviet control and argued it was better to have all available Poles fighting alongside the Western Allies, whose cause Poland – barring the tiny communist Polish Workers’ Party and its affiliates – had identified with since 1939.
+Thus, it was agreed between all parties that Anders’ remaining units would cross into Persia from August-September and all Polish units in the Middle East would come under British auspices.
+In total, Anders managed to evacuate 113,000 Polish men, women and children out of Soviet clutches.